fusaty/freax/Documentation/power/regulator/overview.rst

 =============================================
-Linux voltage and current regulator framework
+freax voltage and current regulator framework
 =============================================

 About